 Q. How much does it cost to remove a large tree?

 A tree that has grown at least 60 feet is considered a large tree.
 These trees often have complex branch systems and thick trunks that make them more challenging to cut down.
-On average, the cost to remove a large tree is $800 to $1,500.
-An extremely tall tree over 80 feet may require a crane, which increases the price by about $500.
+On average, the cost to remove a large tree between 60 and 80 feet tall is $800 to $1,500.
+An extremely tall tree over 80 feet may require a crane, which increases the price range to $1,000 to $2,000.